CEN3031-Summer-2020/Bootcamp_2-autograder/README.md

     bash test_indv.sh

 # WARNING:
-The batch test deletes files, renamed to test_deletesFILES, it is meant to be run from a separate directory in the same parent folder.
+The batch test deletes files, renamed to test_deletesFILES.sh, it is meant to be run from a separate directory in the same parent folder.
 It will automatically copy your code over to this directory and remove the files after.